telerik/xaml-docs/controls/radrichtextbox/features/mentions.md

 1. Implement a data template for the custom mention provider

     The usage of a custom object requires also a data template for it.
 This data template is used to instruct RadRichTextBox how the item should be visualized in the mentions drop-down.
-You should set the DataTemplate DataType property to target the type of the mention item.
+You should set the `DataTemplate.DataType` property to target the type of the mention item.

-    > If more than one DataTemplates have the same DataType exception of type InvalidOperationException is thrown with a message “This collection expects unique data types for every DataTemplate!”
+    > If more than one DataTemplate have the same DataType exception of type **InvalidOperationException** is thrown with a message *“This collection expects unique data types for every DataTemplate!”*.

     #### [C#] Example 4: DataTemplate for the custom mention item

-    {{region xx}}
+    {{region radrichtextbox-features-mentions_7}}

         string organizationDataTemplateXaml = @" <DataTemplate xmlns='http://schemas.microsoft.com/winfx/2006/xaml/presentation'
                                                             xmlns:x='http://schemas.microsoft.com/winfx/2006/xaml'